-Today my sweet cat Jesse turns 16 years old.
-Sure, he’s gotten a little more slender over the past couple of years and I’ve noticed some stiffness where he used to be limber, but you can still get him to chase a feather toy or pounce on a catnip mouse.
-Watching him play with a couple of his new toys this morning reminded me that there’s still a spry, curious cat inside his aging body.
-Of course, Jesse now spends most of his time sleeping (but what cat doesn’t?) and he’s a little slower than the rest of our cat crew, but 16 years old is quite an accomplishment.
+My beloved cat Jesse lived to be 19 years old.
+He’d gotten a little more slender over his last couple of years and I’d noticed some stiffness where he used to be limber, but even in his later years you could still get him to chase a feather toy or pounce on a catnip mouse.
+Watching him play with his toys reminded me that there was still a spry, curious cat inside his aging body.
+Of course, Jesse spent most of his time sleeping when he was older and he’d gotten a little slower than the rest of our cat crew, but 19 years old was quite an accomplishment.
 In fact, cats can live to be upwards of 20 years old these days.
 We know a lot more about our furry friends now than we did even a decade ago, and cats are living longer than ever with advances in health care, diet, and behavioral research.
 But with all of this information, what are the most important things you can do that can keep your cat healthy, happy, and destined for a long life?
 Here are my top five tips for increasing cat longevity:

 1. Feed your cat WET food.
 Raw is best, canned will do.
 One of the take-home messages in my feline health and nutrition courses is that wet food is superior to ANY quality dry food you can buy.
 First, the high-temperature processing of dry food depletes it of nutritional value.
 But most importantly, wet food contains water.
 And water is life.
 Water flushes toxins from the system and keeps organs functioning.
 And here’s a little known fact: cats don’t really have a thirst drive; in nature, they get most of their moisture from what they eat.
 You can entice cats to drink from bowls or water fountains, but feeding your cats wet food will ensure that they stay hydrated.
 And if you can, go for a wet food with no by-products or preservatives!